EMCOR Group, Inc. (EME) Bundle

 Initial capital/funding

-Rather than traditional startup funding, EMCOR's initial financial structure was defined by the terms of its emergence from bankruptcy, involving debt restructuring and recapitalization to establish a viable financial footing.
+The initial financial structure was not traditional startup funding.
+Instead, it was defined by the terms of the bankruptcy emergence, which involved significant debt restructuring and recapitalization to establish a viable financial footing for the new entity.

 EMCOR Group, Inc. (EME) Ownership Structure